Metadrop/ddev-aljibe/README.md

 During development workflow is common to configure the local development site with a known setup for testing and development.
 Many times this is done using a database dump from a staging or production server.

 Another option is to use a configuration export to set up the site, and use default content to populate the site with content to be able to test functionalities.
-This is the recommended way when working with Drupal projects that have a complete configuration management workflow, because ti allows predictible setup times, avoid any privacy issues with real date (no need for sanitisation) and is usually faster than importing a database dump.
+This is the recommended way when working with Drupal projects that have a complete configuration management workflow, because it allows predictable setup times, avoid any privacy issues with real data (no need for sanitisation) and is usually faster than importing a database dump.

 ##### Installing from configuration